 What is an Educational, Health and Care needs assessment?

 The Education, Health and Care needs assessment is a multi-agency assessment for children and young people aged 0 to 25 years.
 This assessment considers a child or young person’s education, health and social care needs which may lead to an Education, Health and Care Plan (EHCP).
-See further information about an EHC plan.

 Information from a child’s parent, a young person, the educational institution attended, health care professionals, an educational psychologist and where appropriate social care will be requested during this assessment.